cmderdev/cmder/README.md

  To disable git status globally add the following to `~/.gitconfig` or locally for a single repo `[repo]/.git/config`.

- *Note: theis configuration is not portable*
+ *Note: This configuration is not portable*

  ```
  [cmder]